ramezrafla/redis-oplog/README.md

 onLogin = (userId) => {
     // first argument is the collection to affect / watch
-    // we are using userId as the channel name addToWatch('messages', userId)
+    // we are using userId as the channel ID addToWatch('messages', userId)
 }

 onMessage = (userId, text) => {
     const date = new Date()
-    const _id_ = collection.insert({$set:{text, date, userId}})
+    const _id = collection.insert({$set:{text, date, userId}})
-    // first argument is the collection, second argument is the channel name
+    // first argument is the collection, second argument is the channel ID
     // IMPORTANT: doc HAS to include the document _id dispatchInsert('messages', userId, {_id, text, date}) }